 Product manufacturer: Construction workers use a lot of power tools and equipment at the worksite.
 If your accident was caused by a defective or malfunctioning product such as a nail gun or stepladder, you may be able to hold the manufacturer of the faulty product accountable for your losses.

 Contacting an Experienced Lawyer

-If you have been seriously injured in a construction accident and are considering filing a third-party claim or if you are wondering whether you have such a claim, our experienced Orange County personal injury lawyers may be able to help you.
+If you have been seriously injured in a construction accident and are considering filing a third-party claim or if you are wondering whether you have such a claim, our experienced Orange County construction accident lawyers may be able to help you.
 We have a long and successful track record of helping injured workers secure maximum compensation for their losses.
 Call us to schedule a free consultation and case evaluation.